 |Campsite on route near Stainforth Force.|

 Horton-in-Ribblesdale is a popular base for walkers and the village has a campsite, bunkbarn and two pubs as well as Bed and Breakfast accommodation.
-Pen-y-ghent Cafe in the centre of the village is the traditional starting point for the Three Peaks Challenge Walk and the many walkers taking part in challenges can put accommodation in the village under pressure, especially at weekends in summer.
+Pen-y-ghent Cafe (currently closed) in the centre of the village is the traditional starting point for the Three Peaks Challenge Walk and the many walkers taking part in challenges can put accommodation in the village under pressure, especially at weekends in summer.
 Horton-in-Ribblesdale is two miles off route but a good place to stay if you want to take in Pen-y-ghent as well.

 |The Crown Hotel||Horton-in-Ribblesdale||BD24 0HF

 |The Golden Lion Hotel||Horton-in-Ribblesdale||BD24 0HB

 |Pub with rooms and a bunk room with 15 bunks|

 |4 star B&B with 3 en-suite rooms|

 |Holme Farm Campsite||Horton-in-Ribblesdale||BD24 0HD

 Chapel-le-Dale is a tiny hamlet best known for St. Leonard’s Church where navvies and their families who died building the Settle-Carlisle railway line are buried.
 There are now a few b&b's in or near the hamlet, and camping at Philpin Farm.
 The Old Hill Inn has two letting bedrooms and is a splendid traditional pub with a reputation for good food.
 Accommodation can also be found at Ribblehead where the Station Inn offers b&b as well as a bunk barn.
 There is also a tradition of wild camping at the back of the Station Inn.

 |Old Hill Inn||Chapel-le-Dale||LA6 3AR